12q1/local_docs/words/acciaccatura.md

-# acciaccatura
+# Acciaccatura

 ---
-## Noun #noun
+#noun
 - **A short grace note (theoretically taking no time at [[all]]), occurring on the beat occupied by the main note to which it is prefixed, one scale-step higher or lower than that main note.
 (Sometimes equivalent, therefore, to a short appoggiatura, but in Baroque music interpreted differently and more strictly.)
-Written as a note lighter in appearance, typically a quaver (eighth note), with an oblique stroke through the stem.**
+Written as a note lighter in [[appearance]], typically a quaver (eighth note), with an oblique stroke through the stem.**
 ---

 ---